 In 1971, the old church bell was remounted on a special base near the rear entrance to the narthex.
 The old church was rented to Zion Baptist who eventually purchased the property.
 Rev. Lawrence R. Lineburger served CLC 1971-1981; Rev. Gary Rueter, 1981-1992.

-Rev. Schwandt accepted a calling to CLC in 1993 and has continued to serve the congregation to the present.
+Rev. Richard Schwandt accepted a call to CLC in 1993 and served the congregation until August 2020.
 The year 2000 witnessed the first Hmong worship on the eastern seaboard, the first Hmong baptisms and confirmations at Christ Lutheran.
 In 2002, the Hmong congregation, under the leadership of Deacon David Vang, moved to the former Mt.
 Olive Lutheran Church in Newton, North Carolina after renovations were completed.

 In 2009 the Family Life Center was dedicated.
 It has become a blessing for CLC and community activities and various sports.